mo-hak/mangrovelocal-main/IMPLEMENTATION_REPORT.md

 **Market Data Fetching**:
 - Fetches all open markets using `MgvReader.openMarkets()`
-- Real-time offer lists for both bid and ask sides
+- Real-time offer lists for both bid and ask sides with proper ticks to price conversion using mgv tick library.

 **User Offer Highlighting**:
 - Blue highlighting for user's Kandel offers in the order book